 2001 S. Barrington room 118 WLA, CA 90025 310-403-7108

 The office website is roomoneoneeight.com.
-We got written up as “best place to get acupuncture in Los Angeles”.
-Its not such a big deal but I thank my friend Cindy Rosenberg for giving my name to the writer of article. http://losangeles.cbslocal.com/top-lists/best-places-for-acupuncture-in-los-angeles/
+I was written up as “best the (5th best!) place to get acupuncture in Los Angeles”.
+Its not such a big deal but I thank my friend Cindy Rosenberg for giving my name to the writer of the article. http://losangeles.cbslocal.com/top-lists/best-places-for-acupuncture-in-los-angeles/

 Chinese Medicine had been the only medicine in Asia up until very recently.
 As a result it has developed its own paradigm or medical science that